Elliott Smith: 1995–1997: Elliott Smith and Either/Or

-1997–98: "Miss Misery" and Academy Award nomination
+1997–1998: "Miss Misery" and Academy Award nomination

-In 1997, Smith was selected by director and fellow Portland resident Gus Van Sant to be a part of the soundtrack to his film, Good Will Hunting.
+In 1997, Smith was selected by director and fellow Portland resident Gus Van Sant to be a part of the soundtrack to his film Good Will Hunting.
 Smith recorded an orchestral version of "Between the Bars" with composer Danny Elfman for the movie.
 Smith also contributed a new song, "Miss Misery", and three previously released tracks ("No Name #3", from Roman Candle, and "Angeles" and "Say Yes", from Either/Or).
 The film was a commercial and critical success, and Smith was nominated for an Academy Award for "Miss Misery".
 Not eager to step into the limelight, he agreed to perform the song at the ceremony only after the producers informed him that if he was unwilling to perform, they would choose someone else to play it.

-On March 5, 1998, Smith made his network television debut on Late Night with Conan O'Brien performing "Miss Misery" solo on acoustic guitar.
+On March 5, 1998, Smith made an appearance on Late Night with Conan O'Brien performing "Miss Misery" solo on acoustic guitar.
 A few days later, wearing a white suit, he played an abridged version of the song at the Academy Awards ceremony, accompanied by the house orchestra.
-James Horner and Will Jennings won for best song with "My Heart Will Go On" (sung by Celine Dion) from the film Titanic.
 Smith did not voice disappointment about not winning.
 He described the experience as surreal, and said: "The Oscars was a very strange show, where the set was only one song cut down to less than two minutes, and the audience was a lot of people who didn't come to hear me play.
 I wouldn't want to live in that world, but it was fun to walk around on the moon for a day."